suhaansridhar022/wise-agent-personal/README.md

 # Agent Chat UI

 Agent Chat UI is a Next.js application which enables chatting with any LangGraph server with a `messages` key through a chat interface.
+It also supports OpenAI-compatible APIs like Wise AI Gateway.

+## 📚 Documentation

+- **[API Flow Documentation](./API_FLOW_DOCUMENTATION.md)** - Detailed explanation of how the application calls APIs
+- **[Unified Thread System](./UNIFIED_THREAD_SYSTEM.md)** - How thread management works across Wise AI and LangGraph

 > [!NOTE]
 > 🎥 Watch the video setup guide [here](https://youtu.be/lInrwVnZ83o).